Tornadoes of 1953: May 20–21 (United States and Canada)

+A large tornado as it tracked through Port Huron, Michigan on May 21.

 Three intense tornadoes struck Iowa, Michigan, and Ontario over the course of two days.
 On May 20, two long-tracked F3 tornadoes struck Iowa, killing one and injuring seven.
 The next day, a violent long-tracked F4 tornado struck the cities of Port Huron, Michigan and Sarnia, Ontario, killing seven and injuring 117.
 At least nine more tornadoes were reported in Ontario, but none were confirmed.
 Overall, the outbreak killed eight and injured 123.